-The loan officer will build a file for the borrower including all required documents which is turned into the underwriter for the final loan approval.
-If the file is rejected by the mortgage underwriters it is kicked back to the mortgage broker or loan officer to gather the required information.
+The loan officer will build a file for the borrower, including all required documents which are turned into the underwriter for the final loan approval.
+If the file is rejected by the mortgage underwriters, it is kicked back to the mortgage broker or loan officer to gather the required information.

 What does an underwriter do?

-The mortgage underwriters job is to access risk.
+The mortgage underwriter’s job is to access risk.
 All of your documents are reviewed.
-W2’s, tax returns, pay stubs, credit report, home appraisal, etc. They look at your DTI, verify borrower income, and much more.
+W2’s, tax returns, pay stubs, credit reports, home appraisal, etc. They look at your DTI, verify borrower income, and much more.